Modern Slavery Statement

 We will continue to develop our approach to demonstrating the effectiveness of our Policy and processes to address the risk of modern slavery and remain committed to ensuring, in high risk areas, that modern slavery is not taking place in our business or supply chains.

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery Statement for the financial year ended 31 December 2020.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery Statement for the financial year ending 31 December 2021.
 It has been approved by Weybridge Assets Board and will continue to be reviewed annually.